NVIDIA/deepops/docs/airgap/ngc-ready.md

 ## Configuring DeepOps

-To deploy the NGC-Ready playbook using alternative mirrors, you will need to configure the following items.
+To deploy the NGC-Ready playbook offline, you will need to configure your servers and DeepOps to make use of your mirrors.

-1. Configure the nodes to use your mirrors for the Linux distribution package repositories
-1. Set the following DeepOps variables to configure other package repositories
-1. Set the following DeepOps variables to configure container image pulls
-1. Set the following DeepOps variables to configure HTTP downloads

 ### Configure servers to use your mirrors for the Linux distribution package repositories